alxroyer/scenario/doc/src/advanced.known-issues.rst

 apparently because of that known issue, may occult useful information on other possible regressions.

-That's the reason why the :mod:`scenario` framework provides an API in order to register known issues in the tests (see :py:meth:`scenario.stepuserapi.StepUserApi.knownissue()` and :py:class:`scenario.knownissues.KnownIssue`).
+That's the reason why the `scenario` framework provides an API in order to register known issues in the tests (see :py:meth:`scenario.stepuserapi.StepUserApi.knownissue()` and :py:class:`scenario.knownissues.KnownIssue`).